Freedom Party of Austria: Post-Ibiza era (2019–present)

 Norbert Hofer replaced Strache as party leader in September 2019, just before the election.
 He resigned on 1 June 2021.
 On 7 June 2021, Herbert Kickl was elected the new leader of the party by the central party committee, a process that was made official at a party convention vote on 19 June 2021.

+In the 2024 Austrian legislative election the Party's support increased from 16% to 29.2% of the vote, placing first and achieving its best result in the party's history.
+Since then, the party has rapidly surged upwards in many different polls, reaching 35–37% in many polls.
+Following the collapse of coalition talks between the ÖVP, SPÖ and NEOS, Kickl was appointed to form Austria's next government.
+In February 2025, after five weeks of negotiations with the ÖVP, Herbert Kickl failed to form a government coalition.

-Ideology
+Ideology and platform

-Historically, the FPÖ had an ideological basis in national liberalism, Pan-Germanism, and anti-clericalism, while retaining a significant classical-liberal minority faction.

-Under the leadership of Heinz-Christian Strache, the FPÖ has focused on describing itself as a Heimat and social party.
-This means that the party portrays itself as a guarantor of Austrian identity and social welfare.
-Economically, it supports regulated liberalism with privatisation and low taxes, combined with support for the welfare state; however, it maintains that it will be impossible to uphold the welfare state if current immigration policies are continued.
+Historically, from its foundation until a rightward shift that commenced in 1986, the FPÖ was a broadly liberal party whose ideology comprised national liberalism, pan-Germanism and anti-clericalism, with a significant classical-liberal minority faction.
+While initializing as a right-wing party, after it moderated in 1967 it was classified as a centre-to-centre-right party, and was considered the Austrian counterpart of Germany's Free Democratic Party (FDP).

-The present FPÖ has variously been described as right-wing populist, national conservative, "right-conservative", "right-national", and far right.
-The party has traditionally been part of the national liberal camp, and generally identifies with a freiheitlich (libertarian) profile.
+The FPÖ has traditionally been part of the "national liberal" camp, and generally identifies with a freiheitlich (libertarian) profile.
+However, since the rise to party leadership of Jörg Haider in 1986, the FPÖ departed from liberalism and left the Liberal International (of which it had been a member since 1978), causing the split of the Liberal Forum, and has variously been described as national-conservative, right-wing populist, "right-conservative", "right-national" and far-right.
 Leading current party members such as Andreas Mölzer and Harald Vilimsky have considered themselves as national liberal "cultural Germans", while Barbara Rosenkranz has considered her ideology as national conservative.

+Under the leadership of Heinz-Christian Strache (2005–2019), the FPÖ has focused on describing itself as a Heimat and "social" party.
+This means that the party has portrayed itself as a guarantor of Austrian identity and social welfare state.
+Economically, it has supported regulated liberalism with privatisation and low taxes, combined with support for the welfare state; however, it has maintained that it will be impossible to uphold the welfare state if current immigration policies are continued.